Amita Mercy Medical Center

 Amita Mercy Medical Center - Aurora, IL

 Amita Mercy Medical Center is a detox and addiction treatment facility located at 1325 North Highland Avenue in the 60506 zip code of Aurora, IL.
-As a detox center, it offers alcohol detox, cocaine detox and meth detox.
-The treatment program at Amita Mercy Medical Center includes outpatient detoxification, intensive outpatient treatment and outpatient day treatment.
+As a detox center, it offers opioid detox, alcohol detox and cocaine detox.
+The treatment program at Amita Mercy Medical Center includes regular outpatient treatment, intensive outpatient treatment and outpatient methadone/suboxone treatment.
 It accepts men and women into their treatment and detox program.

 Address: 1325 North Highland Avenue, Aurora, IL 60506